 For many years, Ruth worked at the Middlebury College budget office and helped steer the College through the 2008 international financial crisis.
 Ruth has also served on early childhood center boards, and began her career as a non-partisan school finance analyst for the Wisconsin Legislature.

 Ruth believes in access to quality healthcare.
 She has worked as a grant-writer for Planned Parenthood of Northern New England raising funds to support access to women’s health services, and as Director of the Addison County Open Door Clinic providing free medical care to uninsured Vermonters.

 By running and serving in the legislature, Ruth is leading by example.
 From 2015 to 2019, she was Executive Director of Emerge Vermont, which recruits and trains Democratic women to run for public office.
 Ruth also regularly talks with student groups about civics and democratic engagement, and has brought groups to the Statehouse to meet with legislators and be active participants in democracy.
-In Fall 2019, she taught a course on Women in U.S. Electoral Politics at Middlebury College as a Professor of the Practice.
+During the off-session, Ruth often teaches a course on Women in U.S. Electoral Politics at Middlebury College.

-Ruth is the mother of three teenage children – Greta, Anya, and Walter.
-She lives in East Middlebury with her children and husband Jason, who teaches at Middlebury College, and their dog Pesto, and a shed full of mice.
-Ruth’s mother Mimi lives in Middlebury.
+Ruth lives in East Middlebury with her children and husband Jason, who teaches at Middlebury College.
+They have a dog Pesto, a small flock of chickens, a weedy garden, and a shed full of mice.

 Ruth’s family loves to play music and games, cook and eat good food, travel, and take part in school and community activities.
 Ruth is happiest when she’s making pizza for family and friends, leading a community meeting, or exploring new places.
 She loves hiking and snowshoeing, planting trees, and curling up with a good book.